Picture of Endangered Animals with Names for Kids

 1. Komodo Dragons

 Komodo Dragons are listed as endangered species due to habitat destruction from development and natural disasters.
 The Komodo dragons are threatened by the impact of climate change and in the next 45 years, the rising of global temperature and subsequent sea levels will reduce more than 30% of the ancient lizard’s habitat in Komodo National Park.
 The Komodo dragon is the largest living lizard in the world and one of the rare animals.
+Komodo dragons (Varanus komodoensis) are endangered due to a combination of factors that have threatened their population and habitat.

 2. Gray Wolf